Bg

 Some babies this age can sleep through the night, but many cannot.
 The circadian rhythm isn't fully formed at this age, and many babies continue to wake at least once a night, even if you do everything "right."

-If your baby is waking from hunger during the night, a dream feed may be able to help extend their sleep.
+If your baby is waking from hunger during the night, a may be able to help extend their sleep.
 You can always try it for a week and see if it helps consolidate night sleep.
 If a baby is waking for other reasons (e.g., due to overtiredness, or because they have a sleep onset association), a dream feed won't usually help a family get more sleep.

 If your baby already falls asleep on their own at bedtime, I recommend night weaning fully to reduce the night waking.
 I remember when my daughter was 13 months old — she had great independent sleeping skills, but continued to wake once a night until I fully night weaned.
 She then started sleeping through the night without any wakings.